That’s how many times quicker people process images than text.

 And with photos on Facebook generating more “likes” than text, videos or links, there can be little doubt that images play a significant role in social media marketing.

 Two clients approached us last month for a little advice.
-They were comparing Pinterest and Instagram and wondering which would suit their marketing strategy better.
+They were comparing Pinterest and Instagram and wondering which would suit their digital marketing strategy better.

 One is a small but high-end women’s fashion retailer selling niche products exclusively online.
 The other is a newly-launched food blog with a fast growing subscription list and a lot of social media attention.

 In an ideal world, we’d like to see both clients busy across both platforms.
 However, right now they just don’t have the resources to make an impact on both.